NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Alluring Performance.md

 * * *

 You command the attention of those around you with an elegant display.
-Attempt a Performance check check and compare it to the Will DC of each creature in a 15-foot emanation.
+Attempt a Performance check check and compare it to the Will DC of each creature in a @Template\[emanation|distance:15\].

 * * *